amb2594/Erikson-Flanker-Test-With-Cartoon-Fish-Color-Distractors/README.md

 Escape: quit the experiment at any time (data collected up to that point is saved)

 ## Output
-The experiment saves one CSV file per participant to the data/ folder, named flanker_<participant>_<date>.csv.
+The experiment saves one CSV file per participant to the data/ folder, named: flanker_<participant>_<date>.csv.

 Each row of the CSV represents one trial and contains: